ibexa/documentation-developer/docs/content_management/field_types/customize_field_type_metadata.md

 ---
-description: You can customize which Field Type metadata should be disabled in the back office.
+description: You can customize which field type metadata should be disabled in the back office.
 ---

-# Customize Field Type metadata
+# Customize field type metadata

 When creating a content type definition, you add Fields and configure their metadata, such as whether they're required, translatable, and so on.

-If needed, you can customize that some of those options are disabled in the back office for specific Field Types.
+If needed, you can customize that some of those options are disabled in the back office for specific field types.
 To do this, add custom service definition for `ModifyFieldDefinitionsCollectionTypeExtension`

 For example, this configuration means that no Image Field can be set as required in the definition of a content type: